imagekit-developer/imagekit-java/README.md

 **12. Copy file**

-Accepts the sourceFilePath and destinationPath to copy the File as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/copy-file).
+Accepts an object of class `CopyFileRequest` specifying the parameters to be used to list and search files.
+All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/copy-file) can be passed via their setter functions to get the results.

 ```java
 CopyFileRequest copyFileRequest = new CopyFileRequest();